The Best Travel Credit Cards

-Finally, you should not worry about the impact on your credit score.
-I now have 7 credit cards open, and my credit score is still great – just be sure to always pay your balance in full each month and never miss a payment!
+Finally, you should not worry too much about the impact on your credit score from opening multiple cards.
+I now have 7 credit cards open, and my credit score is still above 800 – just be sure to always pay your balance in full each month and never miss a payment!

-I LOVE the Chase Sapphire Preferred credit card.
+I LOVE the Chase Sapphire Preferred credit card and it’s my go-to card.
 It is often ranked as the #1 travel credit card out there, and it’s easy to see why.

 Whenever you spend money on this card, you earn Ultimate Rewards Points, which can be redeemed for cash back OR transferred to hotel points and airline miles for booking travel.

 Transferring your points to book travel is almost always the best value.
 For example, this card has a sign-up bonus of 50,000 Ultimate Rewards points.
 You could redeem that for $625 worth of travel, or you could transfer it to airline miles and book a round-trip flight with a value of $1,000+.

 Sign-up bonus: 50,000 Ultimate Rewards points after spending $4,000 within 3 months

 Annual card fee: $0 the first year, then $95

 In my opinion, this is the BEST hotel credit card out there.